presciencelabs/tabitha-ontology/README.md

 #### 1. Load the database

-Dump files can be found under the "Artifacts" section of the workflow runs of the databases repo:  https://github.com/presciencelabs/tabitha-databases/actions/workflows/deploy.yml

 Running the following command will load the data locally:

 `wrangler d1 execute <DB_NAME_FROM_WRANGLER_TOML_FILE> --file=<DB_NAME_FROM_WRANGLER_TOML_FILE>.tabitha.sqlite.sql`

+> dump files can be found in https://github.com/presciencelabs/tabitha-databases/tree/main/databases

+#### 2. Configure local auth

+Grab relevant OAuth keys from a teammate's `.env.local` file and add them to your local `.env.local` file.

-#### 2. Start the app
+#### 3. Start the app

 > `pnpm build` will need to be run the first time only.